Dannyj1984/pharmacy-stock-application/README.md

 ## Usage

-To run the code to update the stock, click the button on the dashboard named 'update stock' which will run the code and output to the console.
+To run the code to update the stock, click the button on the dashboard named 'update stock' which will run the code and output to the console and display the current stock on the dashboard in a table..
 The stocklist consists of an array of objects.

 further medication can be added to the stock list with the following code written in the console

 ````bash
 addToStock({Medication:"medicationName", Strength:"medStrength", PackSize:"medPackSize"}, quantity);
 ````
 Only one medication can be added to the stock list as a time.
 If you add a medication that is already in the stock list, then the number of packs to be added is added to the current total number of packs.
+After adding a new medication to stock, the current stock list will be updated on the dashboard

 for example, if adding 100 x 100 packs of 500mg paracetamol,